-In our opinion, the House financial statements present fairly, in all material respects, the House's financial position as of September 30, 2018, and its net cost of operations, changes in net position, and budgetary resources for the fiscal year then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the House's financial statements present fairly, in all material respects, the House's financial position as of September 30, 2019, and 2018, and its net cost of operations, changes in net position, and budgetary resources for the fiscal years then ended in accordance with U.S. generally accepted accounting principles.